Yakima Bears: Relocation to Hillsboro

-The Yakima Bears had been frustrated by the lack of progress on a new stadium that would meet minor league standards, and a declining local economy.
+The Yakima Bears had been frustrated by the lack of progress on a new stadium that would meet minor league standards, even though a new stadium was built and opened in 1993 to meet similar demands, and a declining local economy.
 The Triple-A Portland Beavers of the Pacific Coast League had departed for Tucson after the 2010 season, so the Portland metropolitan area was without minor league baseball.
 In 2011, the city of Vancouver, Washington, presented a proposal on May 13 for a new ballpark to be built on the Clark College campus, ready to host the Yakima Bears franchise for the 2012 season.

 After that deal fell through, the team received an offer sheet from Hillsboro, a suburb west of Portland, in June 2012 with plans to start play there in a new ballpark in 2013.
 Four months later on October 16, the team announced its upcoming move to Hillsboro and was renamed the Hillsboro Hops for the 2013 season.
 The Hops proceeded to win the 2014 and 2015 Northwest League championships.

 The Bears were replaced one year later with the formation of the Yakima Valley Pippins of the West Coast League.